 Still, I was interested in the idea and with the gift of eight pristine wooden pallets, so started thinking about alternative designs.
 Ones that offered increased stability, more soil capacity, and better aesthetics.
 The strawberry pallet planter I’m about to show you how to build is the final design.
 I’ve also shared it in my new book, A Woman’s Garden, Grow Beautiful Plants and Make Useful Things.

 First of all, choosing pallets for DIY projects involves a bit of know-how.
 You need pallets that are in good condition, without rot, and which have not been treated with chemical insecticides.
 Most people are probably not aware of this but pallets that cross international borders must be either heat-treated or sprayed to stop the spread of foreign pests.

 Whether you think this is a good idea or not, you certainly do not want pesticide-soaked furniture or objects in your garden let alone your home.
 Not only can it kill off insects that eat your crops but it can indiscriminately kill all the beneficial insects too.
 There’s also the possibility of your plants absorbing these chemicals into their tissues and into your tasty strawberries!

 To help you find the right type of pallet for your project I’ve put together a diagram of what to look for when you spot one.
 By international law, a pallet must be stamped twice with certain information which includes whether it’s been sprayed.
 Keep clear of any pallets that have been printed with the letters MB.

-For this project you will also need to look for a pallet that has six or nine planks making up its main surface.
-The reason for this is that the first major step will be in slicing the pallet up into three equal sized pieces (both six and nine are divisable by three).
+For this project, you will also need to look for a pallet that has six or nine planks making up its main surface.
+The reason for this is that the first major step will be in slicing the pallet up into three equal-sized pieces (both six and nine are divisible by three).
 If there’s such a thing as a pallet with twelve planks then all the better because that means you can build an even larger planter.

 How to Make a Better Strawberry Planter